-This is known as Graves' ophthalmopathy and should be seen by a doctor who specialises in treating eye conditions (ophthalmologist).
+This is known as Graves' ophthalmopathy and should be seen by a doctor who specialises in treating eye conditions (an ophthalmologist).

-A rarer and more serious complication is a sudden and severe flare-up of symptoms known as thyroid storm.
-A thyroid storm can be life-threatening as it causes severe dehydration and heart problems.
+A rarer and more serious complication is a sudden and severe flare-up of symptoms, known as a thyroid storm.
+A thyroid storm can be life-threatening, as it causes severe dehydration and heart problems.

 Read more about the complications of an overactive thyroid gland.